rrooggiieerr/benqprojector.py/README.md

 ### Serial port

 I'm using a generic serial to USB converter to connect to my projector.
-The projector has a male DB9 connector, thus you need a female conector on your USB converter.
+The projector has a male DB9 connector, thus you need a female connector on your USB converter.

-You can lookup and change the baud rate in the menu of your BenQ projector.
+You can look up and change the baud rate in the menu of your BenQ projector.

 ### Network connected projectors

 The commands as described above also work over a network connection.
-Although I don't own such projector I have implemented the network functionality using a serial to WiFi bridge.
+Although I don't own such a projector I have implemented the network functionality using a serial to WiFi bridge.
 The network support for integrated networked BenQ projectors is thus experimental.
 Let me know if your network connected BenQ projector works.